antipa/lensless3D/README.md

 First, a gradient handle that computes two outputs: the data fidelity term, norm(Ax-b), as well as a gradient.
 For a linear problem, this is A’(Ax-b), but can be anything you want.

 Second, a proximal operator.
-This must output the despised approximation to the input as well as the associated norm.
+This must output the denoised approximation to the input as well as the associated norm.
 See antipa/proxMin for more details

 Files: